 It was a dark and stormy night… Isn’t it always?
 Hmph…

-I stood under a lone lampost; like that stuipd hollywood cliché that is so overused, people don’t know which movie it’s from.
+I stood under a lone lamppost; like that stupid Hollywood cliché that is so overused, people don’t know which movie it’s from.
 I do.
-Jame Salmstrong’s “The chief”, released in 1966.
+Jame Salmstrong’s “The Chief”, released in 1966.
 Same year John Bishop was caught killing his seventh victim.

 But that’s not the point of the story (or is it?).

 The chick was a cliché herself.
 Her hair blonde, her eyes blue.
-A litle mole between her slim model’s nose and her red thin lips.
+A little mole between her slim model’s nose and her red thin lips.

 She was a modern Marilyn Monroe.

 I didn’t do none of this.
 I’m not the killer.
-I didn’t care about her or about who comited the crime.
+I didn’t care about her or about who committed the crime.
 I cared about what she had.

 Well, you see, the blonde; she had something that’s mine.
 Something I need, had, and got taken.